ahmedaq/MPF-BML-GUI/README.md

 ## Running the application

+Important note: The GUI panels may not appear properly if the resoulution of the user PC is low.
+Try maximizing the software window for proper display of panels or increase the resolution (if possible).

 ### Input data
 To infer maximum entropy model parameters using MPF-BML, you need to simply provide input data in FASTA/xlsx/csv format comprising either multiple sequence alignment of the protein or a categorical data (with rows and columns representing samples and variables, respectively).